jakubdolejs/image-utils-node/README.md

 # Image utilities for Node

-This library is a collection of utilities for resampling and cropping images inside the Node JS runtime.
+This library is a collection of image manipulation utilities running inside the Node JS runtime.
+The manipulation is done using [ImageMagick](https://imagemagick.org).

 ## Requirements